History of Neemuch District

 Neemuch District has high historical significance.
 There are also other tourist attractions in the district; most of them are the religious sites.
 These are as follows:

-.
+Sukhanandji Ashram - Sukhanandji Ashram is located about 20 kilometres from the town, on the border of Rajasthan.
 This temple is also dedicated to Lord Shiva.
 The place itself commands a scenic view, with a spring that is always flowing with water.
-In this place, the two annual fairs hosts: the first is on Haryali Amavashya of Srawan month and the second is on Baisakh Purnima
+In this place, the two annual fairs hosts: the first is on Haryali Amavashya of Srawan month and the second is on Baisakh Purnima.

 Gandhi Sagar - Gandhi Sagar Wildlife Sanctuary is located in the northern boundary of Neemuch and Mandsaur.
 It has an area of 368.62 square kilometers, adjoining the state of Rajasthan.
 The sanctuary is open throughout the year for the inland and outland tourists.